 How Stomach Acid Is Produced

 Acid is produced by cells in the stomach lining called parietal cells.
 Inside these cells, the actual production of acid is done by little chemical pumps known as proton pumps.
+These proton pumps do the work of producing hydrochloric acid.
 These proton pumps have two states – active (producing acid) and inactive (not producing acid).
 The pumps are activated when special sensors in the stomach detect that the pH of the stomach fluids have risen to a higher level (less acidic).
 The main way that this happens is when you eat a meal.
 They can also be activated by other means, which I will mention later.

 Proton Pump Inhibitors

 Proton Pump Inhibitors are potent blockers of production of stomach acid.
 They are truly remarkable medications and have provided hundreds of millions of people relief from heartburn and ulcers.
 PPIs have had a major impact in prevention of cancer of the stomach and esophagus.*

 PPIs (proton pump inhibitors) are currently the safest and most effective drugs available for treating gastroesophageal reflux disease (GERD).
 They work by permanently bonding to and blocking the active proton pumps in the parietal cell, thus preventing them from producing any more acid.
 Eventually these blocked pumps are sloughed off and new pumps are produced, but while the majority of pumps are blocked, very little acid is produced in the stomach.
 It is important to remember that PPIs can only block those proton pumps that are in an active state, and any pumps that were not in an active state during the exposure to a PPI will still be able to produce acid later if they are activated.